metacraft-labs/dvt-circuits/doc/dkg_verification.md

   If the hash does not match and the discrepancy cannot be cryptographically proven (e.g., a ZKP showing a collision in the hash function, which is highly unlikely), initiate the fallback challenge mechanism.

 - **Signature Authentication**:
   Verify the authenticity of \(C_i\) using the public authentication key \(\text{AuthPK}_i\).
-If the signature is invalid and no cryptographic proof of misbehavior is provided (e.g., a ZKP showing a flaw in the signature scheme), fall back to the challenge protocol.
+If the signature is invalid and no cryptographic proof of misbehavior is provided (e.g., a ZKP showing a flaw in the signature scheme), fall back to the challenge protocol (use Circuit 3 to prove misbehavior).

 - **Polynomial Evaluation**: